 This unique center was formally established in April 2003 to coordinate emergency medicine research projects that can help guide health care policy.
 It is the only one of its kind in an academic Department of Emergency Medicine.
-It features four full-time faculty members with diverse backgrounds in medicine, public health, epidemiology, economics and statistics.
+It features six full-time faculty members with diverse backgrounds in medicine, public health, epidemiology, economics and statistics.
 This new center exists within the Department of Emergency Medicine and is one of the centers forming the Oregon Health Policy Institute.

 Creation of the CPR-EM recognizes the Department of Emergency Medicine faculty members' policy and research contributions.
 Indeed, OHSU Emergency Medicine Chairs have served as presidents of the two largest emergency medicine professional organizations in the United States.
 Currently OHSU faculty members serve on the Society for Academic Emergency Medicine Research, and other roles within the Oregon Department of Human Services, Health Services Division.
 The influence of OHSU Emergency Medicine faculty extends outside of the field of emergency medicine, with faculty members serving in the Institute of Medicine and the federal Agency for Healthcare Research and Quality (AHRQ).